yanamanc/rsschool-cv/cv.md

 fourth year student of BSUIR
 ### English
 Intermediate English.
 Unfortunately, there are no English lessons at the fourth year at university, but sometimes I visit **Fialta English Club**.
 P.S.
-At least I can ask for a beer in a pub in England :)
+At least I can ask for a beer in a pub in England :beer: :smiley: